 The bottom set of boxes contain the same facts (2 – 9), except that they are scrambled this time.

-I feel strongly that our students are pressured so much these days.
+Our students are pressured so much these days.
 I didn’t want the timers to be scary for them in any way, so I made sure that the game was low stress without competition from other students.